JoshSandhu/Project5/README.md

 * Leaf with mildew
 * Leaf without mildew

+There is misleading information in this validation of whether the leaf is healthy.
+It only states with or without mildew with high precision.
+It is also possible for the leaf to suffer from Mildew except a human will not be able to see it, the deep learning algorithm however can differentiate.
+Validation is made from a separate folder from the test and training set.
+This tests the algorithm on **new** data ensuring true results.

+The train test and validation ratio is 70%, 20%, and 10%.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * List your business requirements and a rationale to map them to the Data Visualizations and ML tasks.